Manning M. Kimmel

-Manning Marius Kimmel (also known as Marius Manning Kimmel, October 25, 1832 – February 27, 1916) was a military officer who served on both sides of the American Civil War.
+Manning Marius Kimmel (October 25, 1832 – February 27, 1916), also known as Marius Manning Kimmel, was a military officer who served on both sides of the American Civil War.
 He entered the United States Military Academy at West Point in 1853 and graduated in 1857.
 After initially fighting for the Union, he switched sides to the Confederacy, one of four West Point graduates to fight on both sides during the war.
 In the Confederate Army, he served as adjutant general and assistant adjutant general on the staff of generals Benjamin McCulloch and Earl Van Dorn, and as inspector general on John Magruder's staff.
 He was the father of Admiral Husband E. Kimmel, who commanded the United States Pacific Fleet during the Attack on Pearl Harbor.

 Early life

 Born on October 25, 1832, at Apple Creek in Perry County, Missouri, Kimmel was the second child of Joseph Singleton Husband Kimmel and Caroline Monica (née Manning) Kimmel.
 His father was a prosperous merchant and a member of the St. Louis City Council between 1840 and 1850, and his mother died during Kimmel's birth.
 Joseph Kimmel remarried four years later to Sarah Gorgas, and had three stepchildren.

 He attended Princeton University, but was dismissed in his junior year, according to family legend, for organizing a protest meeting against a faculty warning against students using a local billiard-saloon.
 Kimmel then obtained an appointment to the United States Military Academy, entering on July 1, 1853, and graduating with the Class of 1857 on July 1 of that year.
 He was ranked 22nd out of 38 cadets in his class.